BeWelcome/rox/INSTALL.md

     $ git clone https://github.com/BeWelcome/rox.git
     ```

-2. For a first look around a read-only clone will do.
+    For a first look around a read-only clone will do.
 If you want to support development please fork the repository and send pull requests.

-### Create files and set permissions

-1. Create database and set privileges:

-    ```bash
-    $ sudo mysql -u root -p
-    mysql> CREATE DATABASE bewelcome;
-    mysql> GRANT ALL PRIVILEGES ON bewelcome.* TO 'bewelcome'@'localhost' IDENTIFIED BY 'bewelcome';
-    mysql> FLUSH PRIVILEGES;
-    mysql> exit
-    ```

-1. Change to BW-Rox directory:

-    ```
-    $ cd /path/to/rox
-    ```

-2. Create data directory for image uploads and working files:

-    ```bash
-    $ mkdir data
-    ```

 ### Initialize installation

-8. Install the rox dependencies
+8. Install the rox dependencies using composer and npm

     ```bash
-    $ php composer.phar install
+    $ composer install
     $ npm install
     ```

-1. Execute

-    If your database parameters are different from above copy ```.env``` to ```.env.local``` and match with your MYSQL credentials.

 2. Initialize the database.

-    This generates a new database as given in the ```.env.*``` files and presets some data.
+    This generates a new database as given in the ```.env``` file and presets some data.

     ```bash
-    $ php bin/console doctrine:schema:create
-    $ php bin/console hautelook:fixtures:load
+    $ php bin/console test:database:create --drop --force
     ```

-10. To get translated keywords update words and language tables to match the current translation on the site
+10. (Optional) Load

     ```bash
     $ wget http://downloads.bewelcome.org/for_developers/rox_test_db/languages.sql.bz2